-Kava products covered by this standard include the following:
+3 Kava products covered by this standard include the following:

-2.2.1 Fresh kava
+2.2.1.
+Fresh kava

-Fresh kava is kava plant that has just been harvested, been thoroughly cleaned with water, and is devoid of visible soil and dirt.
+Fresh kava is kava that has just been harvested, been thoroughly cleaned with water, and is devoid of visible soil and dirt.

-2.2.2 Dried kava
+2.2.2.
+Dried kava

-Dried kava is the dried root and basal stems of kava in the form of chips when it is sun-dried, hot air-dried or dried using other recognized methods.
-It includes any peeled main stump, peeled basal stems or unpeeled lateral roots that are sliced or ground into powder.
+Dried kava refers to dried root and basal stems of kava in the form of chips when it is sun-dried, hot airdried or dried using other recognized methods.
+It can include any peeled or unpeeled part of the main stump, or basal stems or unpeeled lateral roots that are sliced or ground into powder.

-2.2.3 KAVA EXTRACTS
+2.2.3.
+Kava extracts